Courses and training programs

 Orientation and induction for new staff

-The Orientation for New Staff session provides an overview of the University, its history and growth, strategic directions, and governance and management structure.
-There is also a mandatory online orientation program, as well as a range of other training programs to introduce new staff members to the University's career development processes, work health and safety responsibilities, and essential computer systems.
+The one-day Orientation for New Staff session provides an overview of the University, its history and growth, strategic directions, and governance and management structure.
+There is also a mandatory online orientation course, as well as a range of other training programs to introduce new staff members to the University's career development processes, work health and safety responsibilities, and essential computer systems.

 Essential courses for new staff include:

-- Orientation for New Staff
+- Orientation for New Staff (face-to-face)

 - WHS Modules 1 - 5 (Orientation, Risk Management, Office Safety, Manual Tasks and Hazardous Chemicals)